Heavy Metal Toxicity

 The most important therapeutic maneuver in many cases of metal toxicity is to remove the source of exposure.

-Chelation regimens have been shown to enhance elimination of some metals, and thereby decrease the total body burden.
-See the Table for a list of accepted chelation agents for specific metals.
+Chelation regimens have been shown to enhance elimination of some metals and thereby decrease the total body burden.
+See the table for a list of accepted chelation agents for specific metals.

-There is evidence of no benefit with chelation therapy for several metals, and evidence of increased toxicity after chelation of several others (eg, selenium).
+There is evidence of no benefit from chelation therapy for several metals, and evidence of increased toxicity after chelation of several others (eg, selenium).
 Therefore, routine chelation of patients with heavy metal exposure cannot be recommended, and the decision to chelate should be made in conjunction with a medical toxicologist or local poison control center.

 Clinical Context: DOC in the treatment of lead, arsenic, and mercury toxicity.
 Administered via deep IM injection only, q4h, mixed in a peanut oil base.
 Chelates intracellular and extracellular lead and is excreted in urine and bile.
 First choice for patients with lead encephalopathy, in conjunction with EDTA.
 May be given to patients with renal failure.